-The assurance process, including Health Check Review outcomes, informs the NSW Government (through Cabinet) on the development and delivery confidence of capital projects.
-Recommendations and commentary emerging from Health Check Reviews also have a focus on adding value to a project through the expertise and experience of the Review Team.
+The assurance process, including Health Check Reviews, informs the NSW Government (through Cabinet) on the development and delivery progress of capital projects.
+Recommendations and commentary emerging from Health Check Reviews also assist Delivery Agencies to improve projects and assets, with a focus on adding value through the expertise and experience of the Review Team.

-A Health Check Review provides an independent forward-looking snapshot of progress at a point in time.
-Health Check Reviews do not replace the need for mandatory Gateway Reviews and are not a replacement for a delivery agency's internal governance.
+A Health Check Review provides an independent snapshot of project status at a point in time.
+Health Check Reviews are not an audit, do not replace the need for mandatory Gateway Reviews and are not a replacement for a Delivery Agency's internal governance.

-Every NSW agency should have its own governance structures and resources in place to undertake internal reviews and regularly report on its portfolio of projects.
+Every NSW Government agency should have its own governance structures and resources in place to undertake internal reviews and regularly track and report on its portfolio of projects.